philgentric/klik/MacOS_en.md

-Note: as an alternative to gradle, you can use jbang:
+Note1: as an alternative to gradle, you can use jbang:

 **sdk install jbang**

 **jbang src/main/java/klik/Klik_application.java**

+Note2: as an alternative to gradle, you can use the mill:

+read mill.MD